Succinct Explanations With Cascading Decision Trees: Motivating Examples

 \section{Motivating Examples}

-In this section we demonstrate how cascading decision trees can generate a shorter and more succinct explanation.

-The following simple synthetic example is contrived to illustrate our tool's basic functionality.
-Given the dataset in Table\ref{table:synthetic}, a classical decision tree will construct a model shown in Fig.~\ref{fig:fulldtree}.
-Using the same dataset, our cascading decision trees algorithm generates a model with three subtrees in shown in Fig.~\ref{fig:casdtree}.
-Let's assume that there is a new sample ,``Sample11'', with the feature vector $(F, F, F, T)$.
-Both models classify ``Sample11'' with the same prediction result, ``Positive''.
+The following simple synthetic example is constructed to illustrate the basic functionality of Cascading Decision Trees.
+Given the dataset in Table~\ref{table:synthetic}, a classic decision tree will construct a model as shown in Figure~\ref{fig:fulldtree}.
+Using the same dataset, our Cascading Decision Trees algorithm generates a model with three subtrees as shown in Figure~\ref{fig:casdtree}.
+Let us assume that there is a new sample ,\texttt{Sample11}, with the feature vector $(F, F, F, T)$.
+Both models classify \texttt{Sample11} with the same prediction result, \texttt{Positive}.
 However, the explanations extracted from these two models are different.